userfrosting/learn/01.quick-start/docs.md

 $ php bakery bake
 ```

-This will run installation process, which consists of setting up your database credential in `app/.env`, checkching for missing dependencies, run the database migration and build the raw assets.
+This will run the installation process:

+- Setting up your database credential in `app/.env`
+- Checking for missing dependencies
+- Running the database migration
+- Building the raw assets

 If any dependencies are not met, an error will occur.
 Simply run the command again after fixing said error.
-For more information about the `bake` command, heads to the [Bakery CLI](/cli) chapter.
+For more information about the `bake` command, head to the [Bakery CLI](/cli) chapter.

 ## Public Directory